JasonYao/NYU-Bobst-Library-Reservation-Automator-Java/README.md

 #### For Unix systems including OSX that have a graphical display

 `time.sh` -> Automatically sets up your script to run at 0001 each day.
-NOTE: make sure to add at least one extra line to your crontab, by `crontab -e`, and pressing `ENTER` a couple of times at the end of the file.

 ![Very dogee](https://raw.github.com/JasonYao/NYU-Bobst-Library-Reservation-Automator-Java/master/img/dogee.jpg)